m0hammad-yaser/OSWE-AWAE-Notes/RudderStack/README.md

 - **For payload set 1**, we can use a `"Simple list"`.
 We'll add `"GET"` and `"POST"` to the list.
 - **For payload set 2**, we'll also use a `"Simple list"`.
 Let's click on `Load...`, then select `routes_clean.txt`.
 We want the slashes in our payload list to be sent as-is, rather than URL-encoded, so we'll need to scroll down and **uncheck `" [X] URL-encode these characters"`**.

+With everything set, we're ready to click `Start attack`.

+Using the built-in sorting options in Intruder attack results is a good way for us to analyze the results and identify differences and similarities in the responses.
+Let's sort the results ascending by status code.
+One of the first results is an HTTP `400` response for a `POST` request to `/v1/warehouse/pending-events?triggerUpload=true`.

+The response body is `can't unmarshall body`.
+This is interesting since unmarshalling is the process of converting data from one format to another, such as XML to an in-memory object.
+Let's make note of this request and response and send the request to *Repeater* for further testing.

+Most of the other responses are `404`s or include some variation of `Failed to read writeKey`.
+This latter message may be tied to an API key or some form of authentication.
+If we sort the *Intruder* results by *Length*, we'll find **six** responses with a length of `195` that all include `can't unmarshall body` in the response.